mattshirvan/K-hash-Bloom-Filter-Memory/README.md

-# Algorithm Name
+# K-Hash Bloom Filter Memory
-K-Hash Bloom Filter Memory for RL Agents
+ K-Hash Bloom Filter Memory for RL Agents.

 ## Overview
 This algorithm proposes the use of a k-hash bloom filter as a complementary data structure to the replay buffer in reinforcement learning (RL) agents.
 The k-hash bloom filter allows for efficient long-term storage of past observations and their associated rewards, while also reducing redundant storage of similar experiences.